Project-Troopers/Troopers-Knowledge-Hub/overview/governing-guidelines/technical-guideline-to-the-hub.md

 ```
 git: CAUTION: Discard all changes
 ```
-9. For the next steps alone,
+9. For the next steps alone, you will need to create a GitHub account with a "Classic Personal Access Token".
+First, create a GitHub account.
+10. Then go to this link: [Personal Access Tokens (Classic) · GitHub](https://github.com/settings/tokens) and create a Personal Access Token with access to